lucsemassa/linuxprivesc/README.md

 **Remember to change the IP address by your own IP address**

-*Sometimes some directories are printed in the enumeration while there are not too useful for us.
+*Sometimes some directories are printed in the repo.txt while they are not too useful.
 For example too many logs from /snap/ or bunch of files in /var/www/.
 When this happen just do the following:*

 Taking example of /snap/ `cat report.txt | grep -v '/snap/' > report_clean.txt`

-Assuming you have many directory that you want to remove (Ex: /var/www/html, /snap/), you can do it in one command `cat report.txt | grep -v '/snap/\|/var/www/html' > report_clean.txt`
+Assuming you have many directories that you want to remove (Ex: /var/www/html, /snap/), you can do it in one command `cat report.txt | grep -v '/snap/\|/var/www/html' > report_clean.txt`

 As said previously, this script has been written from experiences.
 I've root more that 100 machines on vulhub and more than 50 on HackTheBox.
 You can check my HackTheBox profile [here](https://www.hackthebox.eu/home/users/profile/171842).